Maacher Jhol (film)

-Maacher Jhol is an Indian language Bengali film produced by Sony Pictures Networks and Mojo Productions directed by Pratim D. Gupta, starring Ritwick Chakraborty, Paoli Dam and Mamata Shankar in the lead roles.
+Maacher Jhol ('Fish Broth') is an Indian language Bengali film produced by Sony Pictures Networks and Mojo Productions directed by Pratim D. Gupta, starring Ritwick Chakraborty, Paoli Dam and Mamata Shankar in the lead roles.
 It is the first Bengali food film that revolves around a Paris-based chef who comes back to Kolkata after 13 years to attend to his ailing mother.

 Plot

 Dev D (Devdatto) is a renowned chef who quit his job as an engineer in Kolkata and moved to France train at Le Cordon Bleu in Paris.
 In doing so, he left behind his wife Sreela and his parents.
-When his mother falls ill, he returns to Kolkata after 13, he must come to terms with his past.
+When his mother falls ill, he returns to Kolkata after 13 years, and he must come to terms with his past.